-Once an application is complete, qualified candidates are invited to campus for an admissions interview.
-Virtual interviews are available for applicants located outside the NYC metro area.
+Once an application is complete, qualified candidates are invited for an admissions interview.
+At this time, all interviews are being conducted virtually via Skype or Zoom.

 Once an application is complete, it is reviewed by the program’s admission committee.
 Admissions decisions are disseminated according to the notification dates listed in the Key Dates table above.

 Corporate sponsorship and reimbursement

 We encourage applicants to inquire about financial sponsorship or tuition reimbursement opportunities through their employers.
-We recommend that you speak to your human resources department and manager prior to applying to determine the level of support your organization may provide.
+We recommend that you speak to your human resources department and manager before applying to determine the level of support your organization may provide.
 This is an important step since some organizations and companies have policies that differentiate the support provided for Executive Masters programs (i.e. only covering tuition and not additional fees).

 Sponsorship is not required as a condition for admission into a program.